 More direct flight options to Croatia than ever before

 Have I already told you how easy it is to get to Croatia?
-United has officially announced its direct flights to Croatia, but you’ll have to fly out of EWR – my least favorite New York area airport.
+United offers direct flights to Croatia from Newark (EWR) to Dubrovnik (DBV).

 It’s also super easy to take a transiting flight through Europe to get to Croatia, like with Delta and Air France/KLM.